percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --check-privileges

-   This option checks if |Percona XtraBackup| has all required privileges to take the backup.
-When this option is used backup may terminate right after starting if some of the required privileges are missing.
-However, there is a level of uncertainty and some missing privileges may not be required to perform a backup, those are marked as warnings and backup is not aborted.
-   In case of missing privileges the output can look like this:
+   This option checks if |Percona XtraBackup| has all required privileges.
+   If a missing privilege is required for the current operation, it will terminate and print out an error message.
+   If a missing privilege is not required for the current operation, but may be necessary for some other XtraBackup operation, the process is not aborted and a warning is printed.

    .. code-block:: bash